 The Evil Clown of Alcohol Addiction

-Separating You From The Addiction
+Separating The You From Alcohol Addiction

 However, in my many years of dealing with alcohol addicted individuals I have never once concluded that the person in question is ‘broken’, ‘weak’ or ‘just plain stupid’.